-Urban Prep Schools Program: The Urban Prep Schools Program currently includes three public charter high-schools operating in high-need communities throughout Chicago.
-Our first campus opened in the Englewood community in 2006, and serves about 275 students in grades nine through twelve; our second campus opened in 2009 and currently serves about 175 ninth through twelfth grade students on Chicago's west side.
-In August of 2010, we established a third campus that serves about 400 ninth through twelfth graders in the Bronzeville community.
-At capacity, enrollment across our network of schools will be approximately 1,000 students.
-Our schools are non-selective, open enrollment and students are admitted via GoCPS (for the Englewood and Bronzeville campuses) and by lottery (for the West Campus) with no evaluation of test scores, academic achievement or special needs.
+Urban Prep Schools Program: The Urban Prep Schools Program has historically consisted of three public charter high-schools operating in high-need communities throughout Chicago.
+Our first campus opened in the Englewood community in 2006, and has served over six thousands students in grades nine through twelve over the past 18 years; our second campus opened in 2009 and has served about four thousand students ninth through twelfth grade students on Chicago's west side.
+In August of 2010, we established a third campus that has served about five thousands ninth through twelfth graders in the Bronzeville community.
+At capacity, our enrollment across our network of schools will be approximately 600 students.
+Our schools are non-selective, open enrollment and students are admitted via GoCPS (for the Englewood and Bronzeville campuses) with no evaluation of test scores, academic achievement or special needs.
 Each of our schools are tuition free.